cloudfoundry/docs-dotnet-core-tutorial/docs/prerequisites.md

 - An org and space in a Linux environment to deploy the .NET sample app.
 To deploy the app to your chosen org and space, you must have the Space Developer role at minimum.

-    !!! note
-        To configure some optional Day 2 operations, you must have Admin permissions in your org.